-When you seek health-related services from the Health Unit we assume we have your permission to collect, use and share your Personal Health Information as required to carry out our job, unless you specifically tell us otherwise.
-If some other health care provider needs this information to provide your care, we can give it to them unless you specifically tell us not to.
-You may change or withdraw your consent to the use and sharing of your information at any time by telling us in writing.
+When you seek health-related services from the Health Unit we will seek your permission to collect, use and share your Personal Health Information as required to carry out our job, except in the limited and specific circumstances where we are permitted by law to collect, use or disclose your information without your consent.
+Examples of when we might disclose or collect your personal or health information without your express consent include, but are not limited to: (1) fulfilling our child in need of protection responsibilities under the Child and Family Services Act; or (2) carrying out our duties and responsibilities under the Immunization School Pupils Act.
 If others who are not directly involved in your care want your information, we must ask your permission.
-Please note the laws listed above contain some exceptions to this requirement for your consent.
 If you have any questions about these exceptions, please contact our Privacy Officer.
 Contact information for the Privacy Officer is provided below.